 This prompted me to write the ‘Knitted toys give hugs and love to a child in care campaign.’
 Thanks to the kindness of over 95 ladies who knit and local knitting groups, including the Glossopdale Charity Crafters, we made a difference.
 I donated over 5000 Knitted Baby Clothes. hearts, teddies and knitted toys to children and their families supported by Not- for- Profit charities.
 These included our Sure Start centres and local community centres and groups.
 I also donated to children in foster care with the not-for-profit charities I support, and finally, the big man himself, Father Christmas.

-Sadly, the Swan and the palliative care teams also used the Bereavement Blankets, Hearts, and Teddies, comforting patients in hospitals and children who faced bereavement.
+Sadly, the Swan and the palliative care teams also used the Bereavement Blankets, Hearts, and Teddies, comforting patients in hospitals and children and young people who faced bereavement.
 A knitted toy, blanket or heart has comforted a child struggling with grief.
 More importantly, this comfort comes from the kindness of strangers because that was their intent.

 Finding a home for the Bereavement Blankets was difficult initially…

 Yvonne Simms is a Verve Ambassador.
-She runs the Salford Food Parcels project, providing food parcels to families in Salford facing food poverty.
+She runs the Salford Food Parcels project, providing emergency food parcels to families in Salford facing food poverty.
 Yvonne is also a Christian and believes her faith guided her throughout the pandemic.
 It was also the same faith that led the Bereavement blankets to us.

 Salford Food Parcels and The Vine Project are projects supported by the Salford Diocese.
 Both projects dedicate themselves to supporting vulnerable people in Salford throughout the pandemic.
 However, they know, as I know, the effects of this pandemic, and now, the cost- of living- crisis bites, it will worsen.
 We must carry on helping each other; wherever and however we can.